 shutdown) from which all extension behaviour is controlled.
 This type of extension can be installed or shut down without restarting Thunderbird, so it’s sometimes called a “restartless” extension.
 Also uses an RDF manifest (

-If you are currently maintaining a legacy extension please consider checking out our guide on updating extensions for Thunderbird 68:
+If you are currently maintaining a legacy extension please consider checking out our guides on updating extensions for Thunderbird 68 and Thunderbird 78:

 Themes change the way that Thunderbird looks, for instance - here is a screenshot of the side panel using the built-in dark theme: